 • Kids want autonomy, meaning, and relief from pressure - but also get swayed by trends.

-This creates a system where everyone is “trying,” but the system doesn’t naturally reward the right behaviors.
+This creates a system where everyone is "trying"

 1) Parents: more progressive - but only until grades drop